 If you are a citizen of the United States of America, you know very well how hard it is to receive medical care.
 The Federal government has been trying to bring about changes in this scenario and health care services accessible to all.
 The 1960s saw the introduction of Medicaid and Medicare that helped the elderly and underprivileged citizens of America.
-In 2010, the U.S. Federal Government implemented Obamacare or Affordable Care Act (ACA).
+In 2010, the U.S. Federal Government implemented Affordable Care Act (ACA).

-There has been a tremendous increase in the number of people who have got coverage under Obamacare.
+There has been a tremendous increase in the number of people who have got coverage under ACA.
 Here is a small list of different health plans that can help you choose the right plan that works best for your medical requirements and budget:

 Health Maintenance Plan (HMO)– This offers a range of medical services provided by a network of insurers.
 Members also get access to a Primary Care Provider (PCP) who provides referrals to specialists.

 Health Savings Account (HSA)– Health Savings Account aka HSA health insurance works in case you have bought a Silver or gold health insurance plan, the monthly premiums you would be paying against these plans will be really high.

 Preferred Provider Organization (PPO)– These are among the most popular individual and family plans available in the health insurance marketplace.
 The plan provides you the freedom to choose specialists even from out-of-network.

 Medicaid- This is the social protection plan which covers the extremely poor population in the US.
 Medicaid was further expanded under ACA.
 The population with income under 133% of the Federal Poverty Level (FPL) qualifies for Medicaid.

 Student Health Insurance Plan (SHIP)- Thanks to ACA, those below 26 years of age can remain under the insurance plans of their parents.
 However, there are some who are above 26 years and are full-time academicians.
 SHIP is an exclusive student focused insurance plan that helps people above 26 years get affordable health care coverage.